Koboo/hytale-pluginmanifest/README.md

 ## Gradle Plugin

-The Gradle plugin exposes a configuration for manually setting the values, but also tries to resolve the required values by using your Gradle project.
+The Gradle plugin exposes a configuration for manually setting the values but also tries to resolve the required values by using your Gradle project.
 The automatically resolved values can be overridden.

 ### What does it do?